RedditRecs

 Reddit Icon

-Caprichoso1 • about 1 month ago
+Caprichoso1 • 2 months ago

 I have a couple of models: Immunity Machine, Healthmate Plus, bedroom machine.
 There have been some reviews stating that Austins are slower at clearing a room of particulates.
 My main concern is VOCs and since I run 3-4 filters in each room that isn't a concern for me.
 Am now testing the immunity machine.
 Seems to do a much better job with VOCs, although final results will take a while.
 What is your concern with IQAair?